 The town was once completely walled and parts of the walls and gates still remain, the best preserved is Porta Sovana.
 There are many Etruscan remains both inside and outside the walls of Pitigliano.

 The other main sights are:

-which was built in medieval times but remodeled many times from the 16th century onwards.
+Built in medieval times but remodeled many times from the 16th century onwards.

-which was built in the 16th century.
+Built in the 16th century.

-, built in medieval times over the top of an old pagan temple.
+Built in medieval times over the top of an old pagan temple.

-was built in the 16th century to pump water from nearby streams into the town.
+Built in the 16th century to pump water from nearby streams into the town.